wballard/starphleet/index.md

 Services are run in LXC containers, and as such don't have acess to the entire machine, they are root in their own world of a container.
 This is convenient, particularly when making custom buildpacks as you can just use `apt-get install` without a sudo.
+LXC containers can be thought of as their own root.

 Containers are thrown away often, on each new version, and each server reboot.
 So, while you do have local filesystem access inside a container